LYRA-Block-Lattice/LyraBroker/Readme.md

 Lyra Broker also provides RESTful API.

-# Documents for gRPC API
+# Lyra Broker generic API specification

 For now we only provides these basic API: